signalfx/integrations/metricproxy/README.md

 #### Concentrate outgoing HTTP connections

 SignalFx recommends instrumenting each host with the SignalFx collectd agent, which transmits data to SignalFx over HTTP using the `write_http` plugin.
 In some environments it is not desirable for every host to maintain its own out-of-network HTTP connection: for instance, when a firewall is in use.
 In this scenario, you can deploy the metric proxy, configure each collectd instance to transmit to the metric proxy instead of directly to SignalFx, then authorize just the metric proxy to transmit outside the firewall.

-#### Buffer outgoing traffic

-To guard against dropped data from network disruption, the metric proxy can be used as data buffer external to the SignalFx collectd agent.
-If collectd is unable to transmit data, it will buffer data points in memory which may impact the host being monitored.
-If collectd always transmits to the metric proxy within network, the metric proxy host assumes the risk of buffering points to memory when external transmissions are disrupted.
-This ensures that the inability to transmit data alone will not impact performance of services monitored.

 #### Simplify configuration of collectd